mmistakes/minimal-mistakes/teaching.md

 author_profile: true
 ---

   # Teaching

-During my PhD studies, I have worked as a teaching assistant and delivered tutorials on quantitative and qualitative methods (L2305: Research Methods for Political Scientists) and introduction to political science (L2102: Politics 1a and L2103: Politics 1b).
+During my PhD studies, I worked as a teaching assistant and delivered tutorials for the following courses on research methods and introduction to political science.

   ## Undergraduate level

-- Žuffová, Mária.
-"Do FOI laws and open government data deliver as anti-corruption policies?
-Evidence from a cross- country study." (under review at Government Information Quarterly)
+- L2305: Research Methods for Political Scientists

+- L2103: Politics 1b

+- L2102: Politics 1a

 As a postdoc, I look forward to teaching a substantive course on media and democracy, digital technologies and politics, or government transparency.
 Using different pedagogical approaches and practices, I strive for enabling active learning and creating an inclusive environment which reflects students’ individual needs and limitations and gives them equal chances to engage.
 I aim to design substantive courses to encourage discussions and include hands-on experience with software or programming language in methods classes, as these approaches helped me as a student to learn most effectively.